Banking automation: ERMA

 In almost every respect, the ERMA project was a team effort, in part because it required so many different skills.
 Most project participants shared the feeling that this effort was historic, although no one could foresee the exact nature or pace of computer applications and computer research.

 The technology that team members had to deal with was new and in flux.
 They made design decisions with great uncertainty about the future of hardware devices, and they lacked tools for logic design and programming.
 So they experimented with new devices and developed their own design techniques.
-All of these factors made ERMA an exciting experience for SRI engineers, and fueled the effort needed for its success.
+All of these factors made ERMA an exciting experience for SRI engineers and fueled the effort needed for its success.

-The ERMA project team formed in 1950 and changed in composition over the following eight years, depending on project requirements.
+The ERMA project team was formed in 1950 and changed in composition over the following eight years, depending on project requirements.
 Tom Morrin was responsible for the overall project and interfaced with Clark Beise from Bank of America.
 The technical leadership fell to Jerre Noe, assistant director of engineering, and his technical counterpart at the bank was Charles Conroy.
 The project was also supervised by SRI’s Ken Eldredge, Byron Bennett, and Oliver Whitby.
 Their collective job was to make the system components work together.

 Al Zipf also deserves recognition for helping Magnetic Ink Character Recognition become the standard font of the American Banking Association and for overseeing the transfer of the SRI prototype for production at GE.
 He later became Bank of America’s chief technical officer and spearheaded efforts for the automation of banking.